CommScope's COVID-19 Customer & Partner Hub Visit

 Porthcurno is such a scenic spot that any connectivity solution would have to consider the visual impact on the surrounding area.
 That’s where innovative technology comes in.

 As part of Vodafone’s commitment to promoting regional development and supporting the UK as a global digital leader, we partnered with CommScope to bring this innovative technology to Porthcurno.
 We installed a 4G mini mobile mast – known as the Metro Cell PoleCab – on the grounds of the Telegraph Museum.
 What’s great about the mini mast is how compact it is compared with the average mast you’d expect to see in the UK.
 When extended to its tallest point, the mini mast is only eight metres high, around half the height of the shortest standard mast.

 Mini masts can be painted to blend in with their environment, and unlike other mobile masts, they don’t require a big cabinet to house the power supply and electronics.
-They’re also quicker to install, taking around six months to become fully operational – about a third of the time it takes to
+They’re also quicker to install, taking around six months to become fully operational – about a third of the time it takes to install a standard mast.

 How innovation is shaping the networks of tomorrow

 From telegraph cables to mini masts, Porthcurno’s role in communications history reminds us of the power of innovation to connect people.
 That’s all the more important in the digital age.
 People today expect to be able to connect with friends and family at all hours of the day, wherever they are.